flavorly/inertia-flash/README.md

 ## Usage

 You can use the Inertia Flash helper anywhere from your code and share your variables directly to InertiaJS.
-Keep in the mind that the values will only be kept on the next request lifecycle, they will be flushed once shared to Inertia You may also use closures that under-the-hood will be converted to Laravel Closure Serializer ( Previously Opis )
+Keep in the mind that the values will only be kept on the current or next request lifecycle, they will be flushed once shared to Inertia
+You may also use closures that under-the-hood will be converted to Laravel Closure Serializer ( Previously Opis )

 ```php